 A housing market crash is when home prices decline rapidly due to broader economic conditions, either at a regional or national level.
 Home prices are expected to gradually increase over time because there is a high demand for housing but only a limited supply.
 But if prices are over-inflated and increase too quickly, it can cause a housing bubble.
-When housing prices are in a bubble, it’s only a matter of time before it pops, and they come tumbling down, which is known as a market crash.
+When housing prices are in a bubble, it’s only a matter of time before it pops and they come tumbling down, which is known as a market crash.

-1. Softening Housing Prices
+1. Softening Real Estate Prices

 Market crashes are typically preceded by a softening in the housing market, which means that decreased demand is leading prices to plateau or even decline slowly.
 This plateau can indicate that buyers are cautious of a potential crash and don’t want to purchase a home, only for the property to be worth substantially less a year or so later.
 While a pending crash isn’t the only reason demand may soften, a prolonged period of stagnation signifies an unhealthy market.